The page for smartphones is this place

 Top risks are determined via discussion at the Executive Committee, the Board of Directors and other important bodies.
 Through top risk management, the Company helps Group members share risk recognition while striving to enhance risk governance, prevent the emergence of significant risks, ensure swift response to risk materialization and curb the spread of risk repercussions.

-Having identified climate change-related risks as contributing to uncertainty, the Group has launched a risk management framework based on its own definitions of risk categories, such as credit risk, operational risk and reputational risk, determined in line with the characteristics of such risks.
+Specifically, we recognize that delays and other shortfalls in our response to the growing public call for countering climate change and preserving biodiversity could result in a loss of growth opportunities, the emergence of stranded assets and other consequences, all of which could lead to deterioration in corporate value.
+Accordingly, the Group is operating a risk management framework based on its own definitions of risk categories, such as credit risk, operational risk and reputational risk, determined in line with the characteristics of such risks.

 Initiatives for Socially Responsible Investing and Lending